liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 `buddy.list.site.excludes` is the value of the `name` column for the `Group` table in your portal's database.
 It must be entered in the same case as it is in the database.
 For example, if you want to exclude a site called Default, enter `buddy.list.site.excludes=Default`.
-The Chat portlet must be redeployed for this setting to take effect.
 That site is then ignored when determining the users to show in the Chat portlet.

 The `social` setting for `buddy.list.strategy` has further filtering options as well.
 You can set the allowed types of social relationships through the property `buddy.list.allowed.social.relation.types`.
-This property is given the setting of `2,12` by default.
-Those values correspond, respectively, to the "Friend" and "Connection" social relationship types.
-The values for some additional social relationship types are listed here along with those of "Friend" and "Connection":
+By default this property is set to `2,12`.
+Those values correspond, respectively, to the *Friend* and *Connection* social relationship types.
+The values for some additional social relationship types are listed here along with those of *Friend* and *Connection*:

 		TYPE_BI_CONNECTION = 12
 		TYPE_BI_COWORKER = 1